 - STEP 3.
 Disengage the left-door latching mechanism by turning the latch clockwise.
-See Figure 3. - STEP 4.
+See Figure 4. - STEP 4.
 Open each door fully and latch the door holders.
-See Figure 4. - STEP 5.
-To gain access to the other side of the enclosure, repeat Steps 1 through 4 to open the doors.
+See Figure 5.

-Figure 2.
+Figure 3.
 To unlock the doors, turn the pentahead socket wrench 60° counterclockwise against spring resistance until a "click" is heard and the wrench reaches its stop.

-Figure 3.
+Figure 4.
 The left-door latching mechanism disengaged.

-Figure 4.
+Figure 5.
 Using the door holder to hold the door open.